-Today's video what I want to do is share with you another frequently ask question that I get on my channel and through emails.
-Today's question is "What is the purpose of hedging?"
+Today's video what I want to do is share with you another frequently asked question that I get on my channel and through emails.
+Today's problem is "What is the purpose of hedging?"

 What is hedging?

-First, let's take a look of what hedging really means or the word hedge.
-Typically the root word comes from limiting or often times referred to as restricting or confining similar to a garden hedge that acts like a border around a property, you have the same thing in the stock market.
-There's a little bit of a border, there could be restricting, some confinement and that's really ultimately what you're doing when it comes to hedging in the market.
+First, let's take a look of what hedging means or the word hedge.
+Typically the root word comes from limiting or often referred to as restricting or confining similar to a garden hedge that acts as a border around a property; you have the same thing in the stock market.
+There's a little bit of a border, and there could be restricted, some confinement and that's ultimately what you're doing when it comes to hedging in the market.

-What's really the point or purpose behind hedging in the market?
-Well, it really comes down to watching the risks because investing the stock market it all comes down to looking at your risks and the trades and investments you have on hand.
+What's the point or purpose behind hedging in the market?
+Well, it comes down to watching the risks because investing the stock market it all comes down to looking at your chances and the trades and investments you have on hand.

-If you have so much invested in one stock then you're over leverage in one security or equity or over investing.
-What you wanna do typically is as news or things come out you're looking to hedge, you're looking to confine or restrict that investment and really that's the goal and the point.
+If you have so much invested in one stock, then you're over leverage in one security or equity or over investing.
+What you want to do typically is as news or things come out you're looking to hedge, you're looking to confine or restrict that investment, and that's the goal and the point.

-If we take a look at this on paper and we start drawing out an investment scenario, let's just say you have 100 shares of Facebook, you might have 100 shares of Amazon so this would be your investments, and then you have another 100 shares of Microsoft.
+If we take a look at this on paper and we start drawing out an investment scenario, let's say you have 100 shares of Facebook, you might have 100 shares of Amazon, so this would be your investments, and then you have another 100 shares of Microsoft.

 You can see that all of these are tech companies.
-If you're looking for tech to explore this are fine investments as a general concept, right?
-But if you want to hedge this, let's just say so you assume that technology is going lower then what you could do is hedge this by taking another investment.
-And let's say something like Exxon Mobil, that's kind of another way to hedge is that now your looking at sector hedging.
+If you're looking for tech to explore this are excellent investments as a general concept.
+But if you want to hedge this, let's say so you assume that technology is going lower then what you could do is hedge this by taking another investment.
+And let's say something like Exxon Mobil, that's kind of another way to hedge is that now you are looking at sector hedging.

-The other approach that you could go ahead and hedge is something that goes a little bit more against the market or something that's a little bit different.
-If we had the same type of stocks or investments on this side which could do is you could hedge slightly differently.
-Instead of doing a hedge with Exxon Mobil you could hedge let's just say again 100 shares of something like GLD or The Gold ETF, again this is all just conceptual for educational purposes.
+The other approach that you could go ahead and the hedge is something that goes a little bit more against the market or something that's a little bit different.
+If we had the same type of stocks or investments on this site which could do is you could hedge slightly differently.
+Instead of doing a hedge with Exxon Mobil you could hedge let's say 100 shares of something like GLD or The Gold ETF again, again this is all just conceptual for educational purposes.
 I'm just using them as examples which get the idea.

-If I really thought things were in trouble I could do a hedge by 500 shares whether that's in Exxon Mobil or even over here by Gold.
-And I could do a hedge that's completely a lot larger than even my holdings or my positions.
-And with this, does it allow me to look at the market and see if things are going to reverse then at least I'm compensated on this hedge, on the thing that's covering.
-But basically what this does is this goes slightly against what I normally own to help compensate if things go against me.
+If I thought things were in trouble, I could do a hedge by 500 shares whether that's in Exxon Mobil or even over here by Gold.
+And I could do a fence that's entirely a lot larger than even my holdings or my positions.
+And with this, does it allow me to look at the market and see if things are going to reverse then at least I'm compensated on this hedge, on the idea that's covering.
+But basically what this does is this goes slightly against what I usually own to help compensate if things go against me.

 Now it hedges you for this little bit of time frame in case your investments go against you.
-And then right here you would simply get out or get rid of that hedge right there and still continue using your XYZ.
-And not as just in case your XYZ position goes lower at least your hedging position goes higher and it compensates you for that difference.
-Ultimately that's the goal so you don't lose as much money from your primary investment.
+And then right here you would get out or get rid of that hedge right there and continue using your XYZ.
+And not as just in case your XYZ position goes lower at least your hedging position goes higher, and it compensates you for that difference.
+Ultimately that's the goal, so you don't lose as much money from your initial investment.

-Of course, every time you put on a hedge whether its right here for a shorter time frame or even a longer time frame it's going to cost you, it's gonna cost you time, money, energy and resources.
-If the stock is actually going in your favor and XYZ continues to move higher then this hedge ultimately is going to continue to lose value.
+Of course, every time you put on a hedge whether its right here for a shorter time frame or even a longer time frame it's going to cost you, it's going to cost you time, money, energy and resources.
+If the stock is going in your favor and XYZ continues to move higher, then this hedge ultimately is going to continue to lose value.

-If you over value or over hedge it can actually work against you, your goal is to hedge enough to where you're protected but not too much to where it can actually cause you even more problems.
+If you overvalue or over a hedge, it can work against you, your goal is to hedge enough to where you're protected but not too much to where it can cause you even more problems.
 Because otherwise then you'll get whipsawed back and forth.

 Reasons why you hedge

 That's one of the reasons why you hedge.
-The other reason is going back and forth on your position especially as you start trading larger getting back in and out its just costly and time consuming.
-So you want to just protect yourself because your hedge is a lot smaller of work or amount of capital or amount of resources that you need to use to protect your primary position.
+The other reason is going back and forth on your position especially as you start trading larger getting back in and out its just costly and time-consuming.
+So you want to protect yourself because your hedge is a lot smaller of work or amount of capital or amount of resources that you need to use to defend your primary position.

-If your primary position is let's just say 50,000 shares and you might only hedge with let's say 4,000 shares then it's a little bit more cost effective than getting out of your 50,000 shares getting back in them later, raising your stop and so on.
-Instead you're just looking to protect that position.
+If your primary position is let's say 50,000 shares and you might only hedge with let's say 4,000 shares, then it's a little bit more cost effective than getting out of your 50,000 shares getting back in them later, raising your stop and so on.
+Instead, you're just looking to protect that position.

-And if you wanna see some more other training videos then just click this thumbnail right here and you'll continue watching and learning with me.
+And if you want to see some more other training videos then click this thumbnail right here and you'll continue watching and learning with me.

 In the end remember, do what you love, contribute to others but most importantly live life abundantly.